Cmmatrubai/ExtraCredit/extracredit/README.md

   - Interactive table (sortable by header click)
 - “New query” resets the form.
 - If backend is unreachable, the UI falls back to bundled mock data and notes it.
+- If Gemini isn’t used, the UI shows `LLM: Fallback` and a reason (missing key, or Gemini call failed).

+## If Gemini falls back
+Check the warning under “LLM Output” (it includes the error type/message).
+Common fixes:
+- Reinstall deps after updates: `pip install -r requirements.txt`
+- Confirm `backend/.env` contains `GEMINI_API_KEY=...` (no extra spaces in the variable name)
+- Restart `uvicorn` after editing `.env`
+- Make sure your network/firewall allows outbound HTTPS to Google APIs
+- If you see `NotFound: 404 ... model ... not supported`, use a model your key supports (defaults are `gemini-1.5-flash`).

 ## Recording the required <1 min demo
 1. Start backend (`uvicorn ...`) and frontend (`npm run dev`).